tatevvvv/mm-q/README.md

 ### Conclusion

 By following these steps, we can parallelize the move search in Mastermind using a quantum circuit.
 The circuit initializes the guess register in a superposition state, applies the feedback function using controlled operations, and uses Grover's algorithm to amplify the correct guesses.
-This approach leverages quantum parallelism to evaluate multiple guesses simultaneously, providing a significant speedup over classical methods.